Warsaw parks and gardens: discover green Warsaw and enjoy the beauty of nature

 It doesn’t happen often that a new garden appears on the city map, especially right in its heart.
 But Warsaw is special in many ways.
 And that’s the case of the Gardens of the Royal Castle in Warsaw.
 Although the reconstruction of the Royal Castle was completed in 1984, it was only in 2015 that the Castle’s historical upper garden was open.
-May 2019 marks a significant milestone in the history of Polish capital – the lower garden of the Royal Castle was open to the public, finalizing the after-war reconstruction of Warsaw’s Old Town.
+May 2019 marked a significant milestone in the history of Polish capital – the lower garden of the Royal Castle was open to the public, finalizing the after-war reconstruction of Warsaw’s Old Town.
 The uniqueness of Warsaw has been recognized by UNESCO that placed the Historic Centre of Warsaw on its list of World Heritage Sites as “an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century (…) after more than 85% of Warsaw’s historic center was destroyed by Nazi troops in August 1944“.
 During the winter season, only The Lower Garden is available.

 Photo source: City of Warsaw, Kids in the City

 A relatively small garden (more like a green viewing platform) on the rooftop of the Copernicus Science Centre (Powiśle district), overlooking the Vistula river and the Old Town.
-The Garden has been reopened in May 2020.
+The Garden is open only during summer season.
 Opening hours of the Garden, May-August: 10 am – 8 pm.
 The Garden is closed on Mondays.
 Entrance through a ramp from the southern part of the building.
 Free entrance.

 Photo source: www.kopernik.org.pl